sman11235/comprehensive_productivity_tracker/README.md

 docker compose up --build
 ```

-The frontend service bind-mounts `./frontend` into the Nginx container, so HTML, CSS, and JS changes should appear after a browser refresh without rebuilding the stack.
+The frontend bind-mounts `./frontend` into Nginx, so HTML/CSS/JS edits usually appear after a browser refresh without rebuilding the image.

 PostgreSQL state is stored in the named Docker volume `postgres-data`, mounted at `/var/lib/postgresql` to match PostgreSQL 18+ image expectations.

-If you previously started the stack with the older `/var/lib/postgresql/data` mount, that existing volume layout will cause PostgreSQL 18+ to refuse startup.
-If you do not need the old local data, reset with:
+If you previously used an older volume layout mounted at `/var/lib/postgresql/data`, PostgreSQL 18+ may refuse startup.
+If you do not need the old local data:

 ```bash
 docker compose down -v
 ```

-If you do need the old data, migrate it with PostgreSQL upgrade tooling or a dump/restore before switching images or mount layout.
+If you do need that data, migrate it before switching layouts.

-After a reset, the init scripts will run again on first startup.

 Wait until these endpoints are reachable: